dusty-nv/rovernet/README.md

 `git clone http://github.org/dusty-nv/rovernet`

 Next, configure and build the project.
-Prerequisites will automatically be installed and built into the self-contained sandbox, including Lua, Torch, and it's dependencies.
+Prerequisites will automatically be installed and built into the self-contained sandbox environment, including Lua, Torch, and it's dependencies.
 Lua, Torch, and OpenBLAS are placed locally in the build directory specified during configuration.
 The sandbox improves packaging and allows managing multiple concurrent branches on a system without dependency conflicts.

 To compile rovernet, run these commands from terminal: